Rohsomeness/Guardian/README.md

 ## How to use:
-Make venv using requirements.txt.
-Run guardian.py, setting visualize to True if you want visual output and false otherwise like so:
+Make venv using `dependencies.txt`.
+Run `guardian.py`, setting visualize to True if you want visual output and false otherwise like so:

 `python guardian.py -v -p`